AspenMeow/SISCS/README.md

 6. 10/02/20 change logic for legacy student level, now use degree breadown for non and CGRT; Add admit basis table for admit type.Add variables First_Prim_Ugrd_Flag, First_Prim_at_GRAD_Masters, First_Prim_at_GRAD_Doctoral,Entry_Status_Code
 7. 10/02/20 change first term in plan into the strm value, add three types of residency (jaime requested)
 8. 10/06/20 fix residency logic and fix the milestone subquery
-9. 10/07/20 change name from enrollment status to enroll_status; degree_career to career_degree; take out a.PRIMARY_CAR_FLAG is null from main where statement;change max effect = subquery in line 378; change milestone include blank for non-applicable
+9. 10/07/20 change name from enrollment status to enrollment_status; degree_career to career_degree; take out a.PRIMARY_CAR_FLAG is null from main where statement;change max effect = subquery in line 378; change milestone include blank for non-applicable